superhvarn/under-the-weather/README.md

 ## Future Improvements
 1) Data Collection: Identify additional infectious diseases (COVID-19, influenza, RSV) which are relevant to users and geographic region.
 Collect reliable data from public health organizations, research institutions, and government agencies.
-2) Real-Time Data: Incorpating real-time data with feedback from users (user location and possible infectious disease) to provide most up-to-date predictions.
+2) Real-Time Data: Incorporate real-time data with feedback from users (user location and possible infectious disease) to provide most up-to-date predictions.
+3) Provide users with qualitative descriptions of predictions ("low risk", "medium risk", "high risk"), as well as suggestions for actions (wear a mask, avoid large group events, quarantine, etc).
-3) Mobile Optimization: Optimize application for mobile devices in order to improve accessibility.
+4) Mobile Optimization: Optimize application for mobile devices in order to improve accessibility.

 ## Developers